yoctoalex/eap-lb-lab/README.rst

 The DNS Load Balancer service is now setup.

-6. Update Essential App Protect Instance
+6. Update the Essential App Protect Instance
 ************************************************************************

-For this section we will need to set up DNS Load Balancer for the Essential App Protect instead of multiple app endpoints in different regions.
-To do so, follow a few steps below.
+For this section we will use the F5 DNS Load Balancer for the Essential App Protect instead of multiple app endpoints in different regions.
+We will first add the Load Balanced record as the new endpoint to be protected, follow a few steps below.

 `a)` In the F5 Cloud Services portal go to the **Essential App Protect** tab, in the drop-down menu select the app you created in the first section, then proceed to the **PROTECT APPLICATION** card and go to the **General** tab.
 In the **DEPLOYED REGIONS** section, you can see those two endpoints which we added in the first section.
 Now let's click **Manage regions** and change the settings.